 8. Teach him a positive interrupter such as a kissy sound to have him turn back to you.
 Build up the distraction level gradually so he learns to turn back to you no matter what the distraction might be.

 9. Then, if you catch your dog in the act of starting to mark (sniffing around or hiking his leg) in the house or away from home, use a positive interrupter (such as a kissy sound) to redirect him.
 It is perfectly okay to pull firmly and steadily on his leash to move him away from the object he is peeing on if he is slow to respond to your interrupter.

 10. When training in public places, be aware that some stores that use ammonia to clean their floors and windows and that ammonia is found in plant fertilizers (garden centres).
 Many well-trained dogs make mistakes when ammonia residue is present.
 At least, it might explain why your dog might be making the mistake.
-It simply means you need to do more proofing and set ups with ammonia.
+It simply means you need to do more proofing and train some set ups with ammonia.

 Spaying or neutering may reduce making but does not stop it.
 Do your homework before spaying or neutering your dog as there can be both physical health and behaviours side effects especially in Golden Retrievers and German Shepherd dogs.
 (See Health blog posts)

 Both males and females may mark, spayed or neutered or not.
 Interestingly, both sexes may also lift their legs when they pee or mark.

 Once it becomes established, the behaviour may be a learned behaviour (habit).
 Getting help with behaviour modification may be needed from a professional positive reinforcement trainer.

 Belly bands (bands that are put around a male dog's belly and over his penis) or panties for female dogs can be problematic as they can keep bacteria in contact with the skin and result in health issues if not changed very frequently.
 Changing how the dog feels and the environment to help that is a far more effective way to help your dog change the behaviour.